-KALAMAZOO, Mich.—After coming to Western Michigan University to pursue her dream career developing new products, Maruj Jamal, B.S.’22, has returned to Saudi Arabia with her chemical engineering degree in hand ready to make that dream come true.
+KALAMAZOO, Mich.—After coming to Western Michigan University to pursue her dream career developing new products, Maruj Jamal, B.S.E,’22, has returned to Saudi Arabia with her chemical engineering degree in hand ready to make that dream come true.

 “I always wanted to work in manufacturing.
 When I was in high school, I was watched a video of how to produce toothpaste, and it was so interesting to me,” says Jamal.
 “I was excited to learn how goods are produced in real life and to be part of producing these goods.”

 As high school graduation approached and on the recommendation of a family friend who was studying at Western, Jamal explored the chemical engineering program and the city of Kalamazoo, and made one more step toward her dream.